nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `view`<br>
   `edit 3 Do math homework 3pm`<br>
   Edit the 3rd task today.
-Changes the NAME to `Do math homework` and END_TIME to `1500`<br>
+Changes the NAME to `Do math homework` and END_TIME to `1500`.<br>
   > <img src="images/UIedit.png" width="600">

-  `edit 2 22:00 00:00`<br>
+* `edit 2 22:00 00:00`<br>
   Edit the 2nd task today.
-Changes the START_TIME to `2200` and END_TIME to `0000`
+Changes the START_TIME to `2200` and END_TIME to `0000`.<br>

 #### Delete task: `delete`
 Delete a task inside the task list or an event inside the calendar.<br>
 Format: `delete INDEX`

 > Delete a task at the specified INDEX.
-The INDEX refers to the index number shown in the most recent listing
+The INDEX refers to the index number shown in the most recent listing.

 Examples:
 * `view`<br>
   `delete 1`<br>
-  Delete the 1st task today as shown by the `view` command
+  Delete the 1st task today as shown by the `view` command.
   > <img src="images/Uidelete.png" width="600">

 * `view 1 Jan 2015`<br>
   `delete 2`<br>
-  Delete the 2nd task on 1 Jan 2015 as shown by the `view` command
+  Delete the 2nd task on 1 Jan 2015 as shown by the `view` command.

 #### Mark task as done: `done`
 Mark a task in the task list as done.<br>
 Format: `done INDEX`

 > Marks a task at the specified INDEX as completed.
-The INDEX refers to the index number shown in the most recent listing
+The INDEX refers to the index number shown in the most recent listing.

 Examples:
 * `view`<br>
   `done 1`<br>
-  Marks the 1st task today as shown by the `view` command as completed
+  Mark the 1st task today as shown by the `view` command as completed.
   > <img src="images/UIdone.png" width="600">

 #### Undo previous action: `undo`
 Undo the last completed action.<br>
 Format: `undo`

-> The previous version will be restored<br>
+> The previous version will be restored.<br>
-> User can keep retyping undo to undo multiple actions<br>
+> User can keep retyping undo to undo multiple actions.<br>
 > <img src="images/UIundo.png" width="600">

 #### Clearing all entries : `clear`
-Clears all tasks from the task manager.<br>
+Clear all tasks from the task manager.<br>
 Format: `clear`
 > <img src="images/UIclear.png" width="600">

 #### Exiting the program : `exit`
-Exits the program.<br>
+Exit the program.<br>
 Format: `exit`

 #### Saving the data